EricGhildyal/Height-timer/README.md

 **How To Use**

+1. Open in webpage

-*Open in webpage, press start to being the timer.
+2. Press start to being the timer.

-*Press stop when the object has reached the ground.
+3.Press stop when the object has reached the ground.